 Along with the City's executive team and budget team, I am pleased to present the 2017 Operating and Capital Improvement Budget, which I believe is reflective of City Commission and community goals and priorities, including the continuance of quality city services and programs.
-I would like to thank the City Commission for its work and guidance on the 2017 budget preparation to date.
+I would like to thank the City Commission for its work and guidance on the 2017 budget preparation.
 Also, I would like to express my appreciation to a number of the City's advisory boards, community organizations, and citizens who have been very engaged in the budget process, providing valuable input and recommendations and helping to guide the priorities for 2017.

-The City Commission, in identifying its goal areas of public safety, mental health, infrastructure, non-motorized transportation/transit, affordable housing, and economic development, has set the direction for this budget.
-The budget reflects shifts to these goal areas from other areas of the City budget, without increasing the mill levy.
-Throughout the process to date, a significant amount has been cut from departmental and outside agency requests, and capital improvements program requests, while additional resources have been added in the goal areas.
+The City Commission, in identifying its goal areas of public safety, mental health, infrastructure, nonmotorized transportation/transit, affordable housing, and economic development, has set the direction for this budget.
+The budget reflects shifts to these goal areas from other areas of the City budget, with a small (0.533) mill levy increase.
+Throughout the process a significant amount has been cut from departmental and outside agency requests, and capital improvements program requests, while additional resources have been added in the goal areas.
 This has been accomplished, while preserving core services, through a structurally balanced budget.

 This year, the method by which funds are budgeted changed rather dramatically.
 This was done in an effort to reduce some of the transfers occurring between funds, which complicated the ability to fully understand the budget.
 Another purpose for the restructuring was to include funds that were previously not budgeted, such as grant funds, in order to increase transparency to the public.
 Also, staff has worked to organize the budget in a more programmatic fashion, providing a more realistic view of the cost of services.
-Additionally, the City's capital improvement program (CIP) changed dramatically this year.
+Additionally, the City's capital improvement program (CIP) changed dramatically this The City Commission, in identifying its goal areas of public safety, mental health, infrastructure, nonmotorized transportation/transit, affordable housing, and economic development, has set the direction for this budget.

+year.
 Now the CIP reflects all City projects costing \$75,000 or more with a life expectancy of five or more years, from all funding sources, for the period 2017-2021.
 All of these things provide a greater context within which the City Commission can make policy decisions about priorities.
 By being able to view this context more thoroughly and comprehensively, better decisions can be made, and resources directed to priorities.
 Another benefit is the ability to put mid-year off-budget requests into the larger context.